Clematis 'Princess Diana'

 Clematis 'Princess Diana' is a hybrid cultivar of Clematis, which was introduced in 1984.
-The cultivar was produced by British clematis breeder Barry Fretwell and named in honour of Princess Diana of Wales.
+The cultivar was produced by British clematis breeder Barry Fretwell and named in honour of Diana, Princess of Wales.
 The cultivar was created by hybridizing Clematis texensis with the cultivar Clematis 'Bees Jubilee'.
 The Royal Horticultural Society awarded this cultivar with a prestigious Award of Garden Merit in 2002.

 Description

 Clematis 'Princess Diana' is a deciduous climbing plant with a herbaceous habit.
 Stems will climb by twining their leaf petiole tendrils around surrounding objects.
-This cultivar can reach heights ranging from 250 - 400cm tall when a suitable area to climb is available.
+This cultivar can reach heights ranging from 250 – 400 cm tall when a suitable area to climb is available.
 Leaves are green and pinnately trifoliate.
 Plants will flower from early summer to autumn.
-Flowers are 6cm long, tulip shaped and reddish-pink in colour.
+Flowers are 6 cm long, tulip shaped and reddish-pink in colour.
 The flowers possess recurved petals and blooms contain cream and maroon stamens.

 Pests and diseases

 Clematis 'Princess Diana' can be attacked by various species of aphid.
 Earwigs such as Forficula auricularia will also feed on the petals of the flowers.
 Caterpillars of the angle shades moth (Phlogophora meticulosa) and lesser yellow underwing moth (Noctua comes) also feed on the leaves of the plant.